MoarVM/MoarVM/docs/debug-server-protocol.md

 Requests that a specific thread be suspended, with the thread ID specified by the `thread` key.
 Once this has happened, an Operation Successful message will be sent.
 If the threads was already suspended, then nothing happens and an Operation Successful message will also be sent.
-An error will be reported if the thread ID is not recognized.
+An Error Processing Message error will be reported if the thread ID is not recognized.

     {
         "type": 7,